nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/howto-create-custom-dashboard-entries.md

     Once Polyserve is up and running we can finally see our custom element's demo at: [http://localhost:3000/components/nuxeo-sample-dashboard/demo/](http://localhost:3000/components/nuxeo-sample-dashboard/demo/)

     Using the Polymer CLI is also possible to checkout your element by running the following command:

     ```bash
     polymer serve
     ```

-    It will point to you to the local web server URL that, by default, should be something like: [http://127.0.0.1:8081/components/nuxeo-sample-dashboard/](http://127.0.0.1:8081/components/nuxeo-sample-dashboard/)
+    It will point to the local web server URL that, by default, should be something like: [http://127.0.0.1:8081/components/nuxeo-sample-dashboard/](http://127.0.0.1:8081/components/nuxeo-sample-dashboard/)

     Both are simple ways to launch a server and see your demo up and running.